mobizt/Firebase-ESP-Client/src/README.md

 # Firebase Arduino Client Library for ESP8266 and ESP32

-Google's Firebase Arduino Client Library for ESP8266 and ESP32 v 2.0.5
+Google's Firebase Arduino Client Library for ESP8266 and ESP32 v 2.0.6

-The default filessystem used in the library is SPIFFS for flash and SD.
+The default filessystem used in the library is flash and SD.

-To use other flash file systems other than SPIFFS e.g. LittleFS file system, change the config in **FirebaseFS.h**
+The file systems for flash and sd memory can be changed in FirebaseFS.h.